Skip to main content

 • Status — draft, active, or archived.

-Changes save automatically — you’ll see a Saved indicator in the top-right when they’re written.
+Changes save automatically.
+You’ll see a Saved indicator in the top-right when they’re written.
 There’s no separate publish step; once a workflow is active, the agent picks up your edits on the next ticket.

 Writing a good trigger